department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/clothing.md

 [View the current payment rates](https://www.benefits.va.gov/COMPENSATION/special_Benefit_Allowances_2017.asp).

-To apply, fill out an Application for Annual Clothing Allowance (VA Form 10-8678), and give it to the prosthetic representative at your local VA medical center. <br>
+To file a claim, fill out an Application for Annual Clothing Allowance (VA Form 10-8678), and give it to the prosthetic representative at your local VA medical center. <br>
 [Download VA Form 10-8678](https://www.va.gov/vaforms/medical/pdf/10-8678-fill.pdf).

 Use our facility locator to find your nearest VA medical center. <br>